 Related: How to Get the Best Mortgage Rate

-Many people question whether they should use a mortgage broker, bank, credit union, etc.
+Many borrowers question whether they should use a mortgage broker, bank, credit union, etc.

 Answering this question is a personal choice, so here are four things to consider:

 - Rates and Fees: Ask loan officers for a free quote regarding rates and fees.
-Compare quotes that are obtained on the same day, because rates frequently change.
-Be aware of estimates on closing costs that can change, and may differ between quotes.
+Compare quotes obtained on the same day because rates frequently change.
+Be aware of estimates on closing costs that can change and may differ between quotes.

 - Experience: There is a significant difference between mortgage brokers and bank loan officers regarding experience and licensure requirements.
-Brokers are required to be licensed and adhere to continuing education guidelines, but loan officers who are an employee of a bank are not required to be licensed by the state.
+Brokers are required to be certified and comply with continuing education guidelines, but the state does not require consumer and commercial loan officers who are bank employees to obtain a license to do their job.

-- Competence and Ethics: Unfortunate, there are loan originators who are only interested in making a sale.
-So, be sure to ask questions.
-A good lender will be happy to answer your questions, so you understand the intricacies of the loan process.
-If you don’t feel that you are getting good answers to your questions, it may be because the loan officer doesn’t know the answers, or worse yet, doesn’t care.
-If you are not comfortable with a particular loan officer, interview others to find a better fit.
+- Competence and Ethics: Unfortunately, there are loan originators who are only interested in making a sale.
+So, it is crucial to ask questions.
+A suitable mortgage lender will be happy to answer your questions, so you understand the intricacies of the loan process.
+If you don’t feel that you are getting good answers to your questions, you are free to interview other mortgage lenders to find the best fit for you.

 - Time to Close: When you buy a home, you usually have a set closing date.
-Ask your lender how long it typically takes to close, and whether he foresee any issues in making your closing date.
+Ask your lender how long it typically takes to close and whether he foresees any issues in your closing date.

 Most importantly, shop around for a mortgage.
-If you talk with multiple people and companies for a mortgage, you’re more likely to find the right loan originator for you.
+If you talk with multiple people and companies for a mortgage, you’re more likely to find the right loan originator.